 The Kingdom of Cambodia is wedged between Thailand to its west, Laos to its north, and Vietnam to its east.
 Much of its geography is flat fertile land and dominated by the Mekong River.

 Cambodia lost most of the territory it once held to the growing states of Siam and Annam, now Thailand and Vietnam, after the fifteenth century when the great kingdom and civilization centred on Angkor went into steep decline.
 During the nineteenth century, Cambodia was almost completely swallowed up by its encroaching neighbours before this process was halted by the imposition of French colonial rule.

 Cambodia’s brief period of stable, postcolonial rule ended in 1970 when the war between the USA and North Vietnam swept into central Cambodia.
-A bitter and destructive civil war ensued, augmented by massive US bombing, between the US-backed Khmer republican regime led by Lon Nol and an insurgent Chinese- and Hanoi-backed Khmer Rouge.
+A bitter and destructive civil war ensued, augmented by massive US bombing, between the US-backed Khmer republican regime led by Lon Nol and the insurgent Chinese- and Hanoi-backed Khmer Rouge.
 In April 1975 the Khmer Rouge under Pol Pot won, and the new government sought to restructure Cambodian society completely.
 The Khmer Rouge called the new start ‘Year Zero’.
-More than 1 million Cambodians died in the process: one of the world’s darkest moments, where a government turned against its own people.
+More than 1 million Cambodians died in the process, which remains one of the world’s darkest moments, in which a government turned against its own people.